The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 Telehealth: Help when and where you need it

 Telehealth lets you connect with a licensed doctor or therapist by phone or video chat.
 So you can meet from the safety, comfort and privacy of your home.
 This type of virtual health care visit isn’t new.
-However, it has become a popular way for Aetna MA members to get mental health support during the pandemic.
-Since the start of the pandemic, almost half of all mental health visits have been done virtually, says Rose Mollitor, senior director of Aetna Medicare Product Innovation.
+However, it has become a popular way for Aetna MA members to get mental health support during and after the pandemic.
+Since the start of the pandemic, almost half of all mental health visits have been done virtually, says Rose Mollitor, executive director, Aetna Medicare Product.

 Resources for Living: Assisting with daily tasks

 Sometimes, you just need support with your day-to-day life.
-Depending on your plan, you may have access to Aetna Resources for Living℠ (RFL).
+Depending on your plan, you may have access to Aetna Resources For LivingTM (RFL).
 The RFL team can help conduct personalized research on a wide range of topics for you and your loved ones.
 For example, they can:

 - Pull together a list of qualified contractors for home and car repairs